canisLupus1313/sdk-nrf/samples/openthread/cli/README.rst

       Observe that there is a long latency on the reply of up to 3000 ms.
       This is due to the indirect transmission mechanism based on data polling.

    #.
-Enable a CSL Receiver on the router kit (now SED) by configuring a CSL period of 0.5 seconds:
+Enable a CSL Receiver on the SSED kit by configuring a CSL period of 0.5 seconds:

       .. code-block:: console

+         uart:~$ ot mode -
          uart:~$ ot csl period 3125
          Done